 Basic ideas and techniques underlying the design of intelligent computer systems.
 Topics include heuristic search, problem solving, game playing, knowledge representation, logical inference, planning, reasoning under uncertainty, expert systems, learning, perception, language understanding.

 Topics include electronic community; the changing nature of work; technological risks; the information economy; intellectual property; privacy; artificial intelligence and the sense of self; pornography and censorship; professional ethics.
 Students will lead discussions on additional topics.

 This course addresses a key concern of our digital age, the human/machine analytic, through the lens of race, gender, and sexuality.
 We will investigate discourses of mechanization and racialization, focusing on how technology and racialization intertwine.
 Specifically, we will examine the representational processes of making and unmaking human, machine, and animal demarcations within the context of empire.
-Our syllabus includes creative works by writers and artists of color who remap the boundaries of the human, robot, and the inhuman.
-Additionally, we will employ principles of digital constructionist learning—learning through creating—in our work together.
-Student writing will be encouraged through collaborative projects that utilize new media formats such as Wikipedia and Twitter.
-In addition to a final paper, you will express your ideas digitally and creatively in a final class project.
+Additionally, our syllabus includes creative works by writers and artists of color who remap the boundaries of the human, robot, and the inhuman.

 This course surveys topics related to the design of products and interfaces ranging from alarm clocks, cell phones, and dashboards to logos, presentations, and web sites.
 Design of such systems requires familiarity with human factors and ergonomics, including the physics and perception of color, sound, and touch, as well as familiarity with case studies and contemporary practices in interface design and usability testing.
 Students will solve a series of design problems individually and in teams.